AAshu1412/yielder_eth/README.md

 Once a user decides to stake, Yielder acts as a proxy to execute the transaction on their behalf.

-* The protocol takes the user's deposited tokens and programmatically calls the `AddLiquidity` function on the optimal DEX pool (either on Permaswap or Botega).
+* The protocol takes the user's deposited tokens and programmatically calls the `AddLiquidity` function on the optimal DEX pool (either on Uniswap V3 or SushiSwap).
 * The DEX pool then mints its native LP token and sends it directly to the Yielder process, which holds it in custody within its treasury.

 ### 3. YLP Token Abstraction 🎟️